 In cases where the patient is unable to legibly initial, sign and date, due to injury to the hands, but is able to make a mark on the page, the patient will make a mark on/near the line for initials and the place for signature.
-The person obtaining consent will print and date for the participant.
-A witness who is not a member of the study team will observe the marking of the consent and sign, print and date the witness section of the consent form.
+A witness who is an impartial third party will observe consent discussion and the marking of the consent.
+The witness will acknowledge that they saw the subject make his mark on the specific date and then sign, print name, and date the witness section of the consent form.

-In instances where the patient is unable to make any mark on the consent form we will obtain and document verbal consent from the patient on the consent form and have a non-study team member serve as witness to the consent process.
-The person obtaining consent will document in the area initial and signature areas that verbal consent was provided.
-The person obtaining consent will print the patient's name and date for them in the appropriate areas of the consent.
-The witness will sign and date the witness section of the consent form.
+In instances where the patient is unable to make any mark on the consent form we will obtain and document verbal consent from the patient on the consent form and have an impartial third party serve as witness to the consent process.
+The person obtaining consent will sign and date the consent form.
+The witness will acknowledge that the informed consent was fully explained and the subject understood the study details.
+The witness will sign, print name, and date the witness section of the consent form.

-Only one consent form will be used even if two extremities are treated for frostbite using the SVR rewarming process detailed in this document.
+Only one consent form will be used for up to four extremities being treated for frostbite using the SVR rewarming process detailed in this document.